Innes48 Business Startup Competition

 The idea of exporting clean Kiwi air to people living in the world's most polluted cities has seen a team of students from Waikato Management School win a $1,000 prize for the Gallagher ‘Craziest Idea that Might Just Work’ Award at the Innes48 Business Startup Competition 2016.

-Held at Wintec from 8-10 April, Innes48 is the largest business start-up competition of its kind in New Zealand.
+Held from 8-10 April, Innes48 is the largest business start-up competition of its kind in New Zealand.
 Each of the 15 participating teams was given just 48 hours to develop an original business idea, conduct market research, and write a business plan with financial projections.
 Just six teams made it through to the final pitching round, where they had to present their idea to a panel of high-profile judges and around 300 guests.

 After reading that air pollution is one of the world’s top 10 killers, the WMS team came up with the idea of selling portable canisters of fresh New Zealand air – attached to easy-to-use breathing devices - to wealthy consumers living in smoggy cities like Beijing or Moscow.